mccleanla/explainability-scoping-review/README.md

 PRISMA requires detailed reporting of the search for each source, including dates searched and any limits used.

-Search Strategy is here: [Search Strategy](2a.%20Search%20Query%20Development/Search%20Strategy.md)

-Search Strings and per-database count post keyword piloting are here: [Search Results](2b.%20Database%20Search%20Strings/Search%20Results.md)
+Search Strategy is here: [Search Strategy](2a.%20Search%20Query%20Development/Search%20Strategy.md) Search Keywords are here: [Search Keywords](2a.%20Search%20Query%20Development/Search%20Keywords.md) Per-database count of entries here: [Search Results](2b.%20Database%20Search%20Strings/Search%20Results.md)

 Extracted results as extracted directly from the academic search engines (Scopus, Web of Science, IEEE, ACM, Medline, Proquest ) are in the folder  ["3.
 Extracted Papers"](https://github.com/mccleanla/explainability-scoping-review/tree/main/3.%20Extracted%20Papers)..